spectrocloud/librarium/content/docs/09.5-security/11-product-architecture/05-tenant-cluster.md

 - Removes legacy services and graphical user interface (GUI) packages.

 Palette allows you to set up OS patching policies.
 You can patch the base OS when you deploy the cluster.
-Refer to the [OS Patching](/clusters/cluster-management/os-patching) documentation to learn more.
+Refer to [OS Patching](/clusters/cluster-management/os-patching) to learn more.

 <br />